-All respondents identified the Rabbis as particularly influential figures in Orthodox and Haredi Jewish communities given their position as religious leaders.
+All respondents identified the Rabbis as particularly influential figures in Orthodox Jewish communities, given their position as religious leaders.
 Rabbis were considered essential and respected authorities to guide community members in matters of kosher practices and living according to the Halacha (see also Table 1).
-During this pandemic, they were therefore considered well positioned to overcome feelings of mistrust towards the government, rooted in the historical involvement of local city authorities in the Holocaust.
+Moreover, they were considered well positioned to overcome feelings of mistrust towards the government.

-"If you want to know about the psychology of why not everybody takes notice of the laws of the federal government, it might be due to the fact that before the war in Europe, the governments were not so friendly towards the Jews, to say the least.
-And some of the people in town here don't always trust the federal government and as far as their laws are concerned."
-[Orthodox member of the Shomre Hadas community]
+If you want to know about the psychology of why not everybody takes notice of the laws of the federal government, it might be due to the fact that before the war in Europe, the governments were not so friendly towards the Jews, to say the least.
+And some of the people in town here don't always trust the federal government and as far as their laws are concerned.